SteveSanderson/Blazor/samples/MicroApp/README.md

 This is an experiment in making a Blazor app as small as possible using code stripping and compression.

+The resulting application is 780KB (for the wasm version, fractionally more for the asm.js version), though you'll only see the total size being this small if you serve it with good enough gzip compression enabled on the server.

 To run it,

 * Run `build.cmd`
   * Ignore all the *Could not resolve type/assembly...* warnings
-* TODO: Add gzip-enabled server and instructions for running it here
+* TODO: Add gzip-enabled server and instructions for running it here.
+In the meantime you can run any HTTP server in the `dist` dir, though you won't necessarily get gzip compression which makes a big difference.
 * TODO: Fix `ilstrip` so that it doesn't try to use `System.Private.CoreLib` references (although this doesn't cause errors unless you try to invoke a stripped method, in which case you'll get an unrelated-seeming error about this)

 ## .NET assembly trimming